The essentials ✅

 What NOT to bring ✗

-• Food or snacks from home — we provide all meals; outside food creates allergy risks
+- Food, snacks or milk from home — we provide all meals and snacks.
+Outside food creates allergy and cross-contamination risks for other children.

-• Toys from home (other than comfort items) — small items can be lost or cause upset between children
+- Toys from home (other than one small comfort item) — small items can be lost, cause upset between children or be a choking hazard.

-• Jewellery — including earrings; small items are a choking hazard and can get caught during play
+- Jewellery — including earrings, necklaces and bracelets; small items are a choking hazard and can get caught during play.

-• Electronic devices or tablets — our time is for active, imaginative and social play
+- Electronic devices or tablets — phones, smartwatches and tablets stay at home.
+Our time is for active, imaginative and social play.

-• Expensive clothing — art, messy play and outdoor mud are non-negotiable.
+- Expensive or new clothing — art, messy play and outdoor mud are non-negotiable.
 Please dress your child for adventure.

 On the day: a few tips 💛